The first time I set up a home office I decided I needed everything to be perfect – the perfect desk, the perfect chair, filing cabinet, etc, etc.

 Location, Location, Location

 Wherever you decide to set up your office at home it has to be a space dedicated just to that, unless you have absolutely no other choice.
 Yes, you can work from your kitchen table on a laptop, but it’s far from ideal because you’re going to get interrupted every few minutes.

 With a little bit of creative thinking (and some serious bargaining with your partner) you should be able to find at least one corner of your home that can be your dedicated office space.
+If there’s literally not a single inch to spare inside your home, then how about your loft/attic area or is there a warm, insulated shed you could use?

-Assuming that you have a dedicated room for your office (spare room, loft/attic or whatever) then the bare minimum in terms of desk space should be 42-inches long, 30-inches deep and 27-inches in height.
-You can get desks that are much smaller than that, but you’re going to wind up with all your work crammed on top of you, and constantly banging your knees against the side of the desk.
+You can get modelss that are much smaller than that, but you’re going to wind up with all your work crammed on top of you, and constantly banging your knees against the side of it.

 Do yourself a massive favor and choose a desk with a flat surface – those multiple tier desks might look cool, but they’re really uncomfortable to work on.

-The last consideration here is the the shape of your desk – you can either choose a conventional straight edge or l-shaped desk.
+The last consideration is the shape of your desk – you can either choose a conventional straight edge or l-shaped desk.
 You can also choose from a kidney-shaped desk, where a portion of it is cut away to allow you to sit closer to your keyboard and mouse.

 - Mesh back (thought I’d hate this feature, but it’s way more comfortable than a fabric or leather backrest)

-- Height-adjustable arm wrests
+- Adjustable arm wrests